 Comfort complaints at the City of Bend’s Police Station led Dustin Mitsch, facilities services supervisor, to suspect thermostats needed calibration.
 To confirm his suspicions and measure how much adjustment was needed, Mitsch got online and borrowed an infrared camera, which arrived in the mail within a week from the Tool Lending Library.
-The library, which is operated by the Smart Buildings Center, a regional resource for energy efficiency, located in Seattle, has 85 types of diagnostic tools available at no cost to building owners and managers in Energy Trust of Oregon’s service territory.
+The library has 85 types of diagnostic tools available at no charge to building owners and managers in Energy Trust’s service territory.

 “Borrowing the infrared camera enabled us to quickly and precisely calibrate the thermostats, no guesswork involved,” said Mitsch, who appreciates the ease and convenience of the library’s service.
 “It’s great to have access to tools such as the camera at no charge.
 We wouldn’t use an expensive tool like that often enough to warrant buying our own.”